How Many Cryptocurrencies are There In 2024?

 - 95% of crypto holders/crypto-curious people are aware of Bitcoin

 How Many Cryptocurrencies Are There in 2023?

-There are upwards of 300 million cryptocurrency users across the globe.
+There are around 420 million cryptocurrency users across the globe.
 And approximately 18,000 businesses now accept a form of crypto as payment.

 Growth of Cryptocurrency Over Time